 Most important in this 5 prong test is element 4 – “whether the person was told he has a right to consent”.
-Compliance with U.S. constitution is only possible if a person told that he has a right not to consent.
+Compliance with the U.S. constitution is only possible if a person told that he has a right not to consent.
 Note that California Vehicle Code section 23612 states that drivers are deemed consented.
 How then can a driver be deemed consented if he has a right not to consent!?

-This is an example of fairly complicated legal argument.
+This is an example of a fairly complicated legal argument.
 Skillful Los Angeles DUI lawyer will help you defend your DUI case by convincing courts to suppress evidence of DUI.
-To talk to experienced DUI attorney call directly anytime at (818) 921 7744 .
-We can help you save your license, your record and your freedom.
+To talk to an experienced DUI attorney call directly anytime at (818) 921 7744 .
+We can help you save your license, your record, and your freedom.
 Our prices are very competitive and we accept any reasonable payment plans.
 Call our office now.